msarit/aritdev/_pages/contact.md

 <form action="https://formspree.io/{{site.email}}" method="POST">

 <div style="max-width: 600px; margin: 0 auto; text-align: center;">
   <p class="mb-4">I mentor a small group of aspiring developers from around the world, and plan activities from mock interviews to portfolio critiques.
-There is currently no charge.
+There is currently no charge for group-level mentoring.
 If interested in joining us, please click the button below to complete a sign-up form.</p>
   <p class="btn btn-salmon lightbox-200182808039048">Get Mentored!</p>
 </div>